ceramicstudio/js-composedb/website/docs/api/commands/cli.composite.md

 guide on Composites' deployment [here](https://developers.ceramic.network/docs/composedb/guides/data-modeling/composites#deploying-composites)

-If updating your composite to add additional query fields, do not run this command.
-It should only be run _the first time_ you add your composite to the Ceramic node.

-If you are reusing a model multiple times in different composites, you can also skip this command.
+If updating your composite by specifying additional fields to filter on using the `createIndex` directive, do not run this command.
+Your GraphQL definition will still be updated, but Ceramic will not attempt to re-index the models in your composite.
+For other updates to your composite, such as adding new models, run with `--deploy`.

 ```
 USAGE